 The aforementioned tricks work well on both common limes and key limes.

-The zest of a lime is an ingredient derived by scraping the outer colorful skin of the unwaxed fruit.
+The zest of lime is an ingredient derived by scraping the outer colorful skin of the unwaxed fruit.
 It’s often used to add a burst of flavor to recipes as well as impart a beautiful color.
-A Microplane is the easiest method to zest a lime and works wonderfully for other foods such as cheese, garlic, nutmeg or ginger.
+A microplane is the easiest method to zest a lime and works wonderfully for other foods such as cheese, garlic, nutmeg or ginger.

 Wash the limes under cool, running water rubbing gently to remove any dirt or wax coating.
 Dry it off completely, then run it down the Microplane or grater (using the smallest hole size available).
 Once the fruit is completely zested on one side, rotate it and continue until only the white pith is remaining.